 Among his contemporaries, Michel Leiris was perhaps the closest intellectual friend to Bacon.
 He was the subject of two Bacon paintings in the 1970s.
 Leiris translated of Bacon’s interviews with David Sylvester into French, and was the only artist that Bacon created an illustrated publication with — Miroir de la Tauromachie, 1990.

-Centre Pompidou have promised several events linked to Bacon, In Words including a seminar entitled Bacon, a French Passion — exploring Bacon’s influence on a number of authors.
-The exhibition catalogue is supported by our friends at the Francis Bacon MB Art Foundation.
+Centre Pompidou have promised several events linked to Francis Bacon: Books and Painting including a seminar entitled Bacon, a French Passion — exploring Bacon’s influence on a number of authors.
 An anthology of texts will also be published.
 Find out more event news on the exhibition website.

-From 23 February – 25 May 2020, Bacon, In Words will travel to the Museum of Fine Arts, in Houston.
+From 23 February – 25 May 2020, Francis Bacon: Books and Painting will travel to the Museum of Fine Arts, in Houston.

 11 September 2019 – 20 January 2020